 How to stop that happening?

 If there's no liquid you have the choice of trying to seal the crack and hoping the chick is still alive.
-It's a risk, because if it's died you run the risk of the egg exploding. but it's been done successfully by several people I know.
+It's a risk, because if it's died the egg may explode.
+But it's been done successfully by several people I know.

 The best things to seal a crack with are a very strong duct tape, or superglue.